worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "We keep listening."

 They spent the rest of the week analyzing the data.
 Refining their calculations.
 Building a complete model of the triangle.
-And by the time Sarah drove back to Pasadena, she had a new understanding of her role.
+And by the time Liv drove back to Pasadena, she had a new understanding of her role.

 She wasn't going to solve this mystery.
 Not completely.
 Not in her lifetime.